Sabarno-Chatterjee/Python-Lessons/README.md

-        to pull the first x entries, you use [:x], and to pull the last y entries, you use [-y:].
+        to pull the first x entries, you use [:x], and to pull the last y entries, you use [-y:]. to pull entries from a specific startign point, till 2nd element.
+[0:3]

     # Removing items